myrrlyn/apocrypha.es/priv/archive/1kw0mq.md

 > one can be as he will.
 More: be as he was and yet changed for all else on that
 > path for those that walk after.
 This is the third key of Nu-mantia and the
 > secret of how mortals become makers, and makers back to mortals.
 The Bones of
-> the Wheel need their flesh, and that is mankind's heirloom.
+> the Wheel need their flesh, and that is mankind’s heirloom.

 The Tower permeates throughout all of Aurbis, as The Wheel IS Aurbis.
 To stand at it’s apex, in full understanding, one may become a Padomaic wave of change